PhilLockett/Enigma2/README.md

   * Uses a custom controller, "RotorControl", to represent rotor settings.
   * Uses subtle linear and radial colour gradients on controls.
   * Uses SVG paths to create circular text fields.
+  * Uses a custom top-bar on the main window.
   * Rotor combinations can be selected that may not be available on the real machine.
   * Data is persisted from one session to the next.